Vector partition functions and Kronecker coefficients: A vector partition function for Kronecker coefficients

-The Littlewood--Richardson coefficients are both particular instances of Kronecker and reduced Kronecker coefficients.
-We call the cone defined by the non-zero atomic Kronecker coefficients the {\em atomic cone}; see Proposition \ref{ineqatomiccone22}.
-We ask, what is the relation between the positions of these different families of coefficients (the Kronecker, the reduced Kronecker, and the Littlewood--Richardson coefficients) with respect to the atomic cone?
+Given a family of coefficients indexed by triples of partitions, we define a cone (with the same name) as the polyhedral cone generated by its nonzero values.
+We ask for the relation between the positions of these different cones (the Kronecker, the reduced Kronecker, and the Littlewood--Richardson coefficients) inside of the atomic cone.

-The atomic Kronecker coefficients attain their minimum values (one) at its boundary: $ \nu_2-\lambda_3-\lambda_4=0$ or $ \mu_2+\nu_2-\lambda_2-\lambda_3-2\lambda_4=0 $ (compare with inequality~\eqref{Bravyi}).
-When we dilate the three indexing partitions, the values of the atomic Kronecker coefficients inside the cone are always strictly increasing.
-Moreover, on the face defined by $ \mu_2+\nu_2-\lambda_2-\lambda_3-2\lambda_4=0 $, the atomic Kronecker coefficients coincide with the Kronecker coefficient.
+The atomic Kronecker coefficients attain their minimum nonzero value (one) at its boundary: $ \mu_2+\nu_2-\lambda_2-\lambda_3-2\lambda_4=0 $ or $\nu_2-\lambda_3-\lambda_4=0$ (compare with inequality~\eqref{Bravyi}).
+Being the solution of a vector partition function problem, it follows that when we dilate the three indexing partitions, the values of the atomic Kronecker coefficients inside the cone are always increasing.

+\begin{remark} On the face defined by $ \mu_2+\nu_2-\lambda_2-\lambda_3-2\lambda_4=0 $, the atomic Kronecker coefficient coincides with the Kronecker coefficient; see Corollary~\ref{atomicisKron}.
+Furthermore, they are always equal to one.
+A triple of partitions $(\lambda, \mu, \nu)$ of the same weight is stable if $g_{(k\lambda, k\mu, k\nu)}$ equals 1 for all $k.$ We have shown that all Kronecker coefficients corresponding to triples in this face are stable triples.
+Stable triples are relevant because the sequences $g_{\alpha+n\lambda, \beta+n\mu, \gamma+\nu}$ stabilize for $n$ sufficiently large, see \cite{Stembridge}. \end{remark}

-\begin{theorem} The Littlewood--Richardson cone coincides with the intersection of the face of the Kronecker cone defined by the first Bravyi inequality:
+\begin{theorem} The Littlewood--Richardson cone coincides with the intersection of the hyperplane $\lambda_4=0$ and the face of the Kronecker cone defined by the first Bravyi inequality, $ \lambda_2+\lambda_3+2\lambda_4 = \mu_2 + \nu_2 $. \end{theorem}